resis10ce/password/README.md

    This way i  started to build up this script..
 --------------------------------------------+++++++++++++++++++++++++------------------------------------
-This script is provided with 5 flags for the aggresively generating password.
+This script is provided with 5 flags for the aggressively generating password.
 I had took gumla as the keyword for password generation.
 OPen the cmd where pasw.py is kept. type :